 This voluntary, self-reporting program is designed to identify and reduce possible safety concerns and issues.
 Employee input provides the data for identifying significant safety concerns and issues, operational deficiencies, non-compliance with regulations, unusual events and deviations from company policies and procedures.

-In partnership with Air Carrier management, employee representatives and the FAA, each report is investigated and corrective actions are developed based on a non-disciplinary approach to safety.
+In partnership Air Carrier management, employee representatives and the FAA, each report is investigated and corrective actions are developed based on a non-disciplinary approach to safety.

 De-identified safety information and corrective actions are shared monthly among participating carriers to enhance safety awareness.

 Medallion has developed, through the ASAP process, a set of “Best Practices” of effective corrective actions.
 These are shared monthly with all ASAP participants.